harshbarger/flurp/src-doc/overview.md

 Naming conventions are always a challenge since the various existing similar libraries, as well as built-in JavaScript functions, sometimes use different conventions.
 As a general rule, I have given some deference to existing conventions, though I have chosen to prioritize internal consistency over external conventions.
 For example, I chose `get` for obtaining an array element instead of `at` for consistency with the corresponding functions in the `string` and `pojo` modules.

-## `pipe` module
+## `index` module

-The module contains the workhorses of function composition--[pipe](https://harshbarger.github.io/flurp/functions/pipe.pipe.html) and [flow](https://harshbarger.github.io/flurp/functions/pipe.flow.html).
+The main module contains the workhorses of function composition--[pipe](https://harshbarger.github.io/flurp/functions/index.pipe.html) and [flow](https://harshbarger.github.io/flurp/functions/index.flow.html).
 There is no `compose` function, because the data-first style of `pipe` allows TypeScript to infer types more effectively than the data-last style of a `compose` function would.

-This module also includes [tap](https://harshbarger.github.io/flurp/functions/pipe.tap.html), which is used for side effects in the midst of a pipeline.
+This module also includes [tap](https://harshbarger.github.io/flurp/functions/index.tap.html), which is used for side effects in the midst of a pipeline.
 Its primary use case is to add `console.log` statements for debugging.

 ## `array` module